Co-design in Complex Systems. Harness systems-aware co-design to create lasting social impact.

 Investment & pricing options

 Early-bird registration: $925 AUD incl.
-GST when you pay in full before 3 October 2025.
+GST when you pay in full before 23 April 2026.

-Standard registration: $1250 incl.
+Standard registration: $1050 AUD incl.
 GST.

-In person registration includes:
+Online registration includes:

-• All materials, including hard copy and digital resources.
+• All materials, including digital resources.

 • Preparation and follow-up activities via email.